India removes curbs on flights from Ukraine amid tensions along border with Russia

 The embassy added that at present, Ukrainian International Airlines, Air Arabia, Fly Dubai and Qatar Airways are operating flights from Ukraine.

-On February 15, the Indian embassy in Kiev advised Indian nationals to leave Ukraine temporarily if their stay there is not essential.
-“Indian nationals are also advised to avoid all non-essential travel to and within Ukraine,” the embassy said.
+On February 15, the Indian embassy in Kiev advised Indian nationals to leave Ukraine temporarily if their stay there was not essential.
+“Indian nationals are also advised to avoid all non-essential travel to and within Ukraine,” the embassy had said.

 It also released two contact numbers for emergency situations – +380-997300483 and +380-997300428.